jakub-milasz/law_helper/README.md

 2. Data Processing: The Gemini 1.5 Flash Model analyses the input and generate a response with proper articles.

-3. Output: The application returns the most relevant penal code article based on the input description and the penalty.
+3. Output: The application returns the most relevant penal code article based on the input description.

 ![Zrzut ekranu 2024-12-25 212614](https://github.com/user-attachments/assets/eb72cce8-50a7-44b5-bf20-ba511d45044f)